mavryk-network/LIGO/gitlab-pages/docs/advanced/global-constants.md

 </Syntax>

-## Registering global constants with `tezos-client`
+## Registering global constants with `mavryk-client`

-Global constants can be registered on the chain by using `tezos-client` as follows:
+Global constants can be registered on the chain by using `mavryk-client` as follows:

 ```
-tezos-client register global constant "{ PUSH int 2 ; PUSH int 3 ; DIG 2 ; MUL ; ADD }" from bootstrap1
+mavryk-client register global constant "{ PUSH int 2 ; PUSH int 3 ; DIG 2 ; MUL ; ADD }" from bootstrap1
 ```

 which will register the global constant with source `bootstrap1`.